ankitects/anki-manual/src/syncing.md

 Related video: <https://www.youtube.com/watch?v=phP9GGG-PxY>

 Anki will synchronize any sounds and images used by your notes.
-It will notice when media has been added or removed from your [media folder](files.md#file-locations), but will not notice if you have edited some existing files without adding or removing any.
-To get your edits noticed, you need to add or remove a file as well.
+It will notice when media has been added, removed or replaced in your [media folder](files.md#file-locations), but will not notice if you have made edits to existing files.
+To get your edits synced, you need to add, remove or replace a file as well.

 One-way syncs (where you're prompted to upload or download) have no influence over how media syncs - media changes are always merged.